 The cash and deposits are deposited in different financial institutions.
-The Group manages the credit risk exposure with each of these financial institutions, and believes that cash and deposits do not have significant credit risk concentration.
+The Company manages the credit risk exposure with each of these financial institutions, and believes that cash and deposits do not have significant credit risk concentration.

-The major business activities of the Group are management consultancy services and hotel business services.
-The major customers of the Group are centralized in the general customers and travel agencies.
-Since some of travel agencies are related parties, the Group believes that there is credit risk concentration.
-However, the Group periodically evaluates the possibility of collecting accounts receivable, and it doesn't expect to have significant loss in the future.
+The major business activities of the Company are management consultancy services and hotel business services.
+The major customers of the Company are centralized in the general customers and travel agencies.
+Since some of travel agencies are related parties, the Company believes that there is credit risk concentration.
+However, the Company periodically evaluates the possibility of collecting account receivables, and it doesn't expect to have significant loss in the future.